jlp2duke/NCTPtools/README.md

 ### Payloads Subcommand

+Generates a directory of json objects that are use as the POST/PUT request bodies of your upload.

 ```
 $ python cli.py -e prod -l payloads -h
 usage: cli.py payloads [-h] -i INPATH -o OUTPATH